garaio/AzureRecipes/Templates/Guideline-AlertingStrategy/README.md

 * _none_

 Recommendations:
-* Define an Availability Test along with its Alert Rule for each relevant API endpoint resource (e.g. App Service or Container App), at best including the whole propagation path (e.g. API Management, Front Door)
+* Define an Availability Test along with its Alert Rule for each relevant API endpoint resource (e.g. App Service or Container App), at the outermost level (i.e. including the whole propagation path (e.g. API Management, Front Door))
+* Consider providing a dedicated API method for monitoring (e.g. `/api/status`) and implement a connectivity check to all dependencies (e.g. database, bus, storage, ...) there.
+Include only dependencies which are included in you SLA (external systems may be not)

 ## Custom Alerts (log- or metric-based)